 [Section 146H inserted by No. 42 of 2004 s.
 109; amended by No. 16 of 2005 s.
 18.]

 146I.
-Release of information relevant to assessment
+WorkCover WA may give approved medical specialist information about worker

 If an approved medical specialist has been requested to assess a worker’s degree of impairment, WorkCover WA may, with the consent of the worker, disclose to the approved medical specialist any information that it has in relation to the worker that may be relevant to the assessment.